Rasmus-Emil-H/boar/README.md

 A default gate implementation is in place and can be used where ever you like

-Gates in this context is meant to be a repetetive reducer but allowing you to specify readable methods with a clear intent, like below
+Gates in this context is meant to be a repetetive reducer by allowing you to specify readable methods with a clear intent, like below

+ProductController.php
 ```
 <?php